-To ensure the accuracy of the information collected, state education agency (SEA) representatives for each jurisdiction were asked to review their compilations and provide corrections and/or additions, as appropriate.
+To ensure the accuracy of the information collected, state education agency (SEA) representatives for each jurisdiction were asked to review the compilations for their state and provide corrections and/or additions, as appropriate.
 Corrections and updates may be submitted at any time to SchoolDisciplineCompendium@air.org